egoist/poi/README.md

 # it just works
 ```

-Develop Vue apps with no build configuration until you need.
+Develop web apps with no build configuration until you need.

 <h2 id="toc"></h2>